 Parents in MA-eligible families.
-Since July 1, 2002, a uniform asset limit, identical to that used for the MinnesotaCare program, has applied to parents in MA-eligible families (see Minnesota Statutes, section 256B.056, subdivision 3c).
+A uniform asset limit, identical to that used for the MinnesotaCare program, applies to parents in MA-eligible families (see Minnesota Statutes, section 256B.056, subdivision 3c).
 This asset limit is \$10,000 in total net assets for a household of one person, and \$20,000 in total net assets for a household of two or more persons.
 Certain items are not considered assets when determining MA eligibility for parents in MA-eligible families, including the following: